Solutions – Improve: Habitat, Hydrology (water flows), and Hatcheries

 Among other improvements, the salmon rebuilding plan stresses the need to restore areas along the edges of Central Valley rivers where baby salmon can safely feed, grow, and hide from predators.

 Side channels, featuring lower velocity flows and overhanging trees and brush where insects cluster, have been lost in man’s effort to tame and hem in the rivers and streams.
-GSSA calls for restoration of these beneficial rearing areas.
+GSSA calls for the restoration of these beneficial rearing areas.

 Hydrology – Improving flows